 - Critically appraise dietary guidelines and the health claims made on foods

-- Evaluate their own diet and that of others in terms of overall healthfulness
+- Evaluate their diet and that of others in terms of overall healthfulness

-- Critically appraise the composition of food items in relation to healthy eating targets
+- Critically appraise the composition of food items about healthy eating targets

 - Discuss the potential for the food industry to improve diet quality and the Nation’s health